lminhtm/LMDropdownView/README.md

 LMDropdownView is a

+## Requirements
+LMDropdownView requires iOS 7.0 or above and ARC.

 ## Installation
 * Drag the `LMDropdownView` folder into your project.

-## Requirements
-LMDropdownView requires iOS 7.0 or above and ARC.

 ## Usage
-You can easily integrate the LMGaugeView with a few lines of code.
+You can easily integrate the LMDropdownView with a few lines of code.
 For an example usage look at the code below.